Deivaraja/D-FLIPDLOP-NEGEDGE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:MANIKANDAN M RegisterNumber:212224040183
+Developed by:DEIVARAJA R RegisterNumber:212224240031
 */
 ~~~
 module exp8(D,clk,Q,Qbar);